khaledghobashy/uraeus_smbd/README.md

-# ASURT - CDT
+# ASURT - MBDT

-**ASU Racing Team - Computational Dynamics Tool**
+**ASU Racing Team - Multi-Body Dynamics Tool**

 ## Description
-**asurt_cdt** is a python package developed for the creation, simulation and visualization of multibody systems.
+**asurt_mbdt** is a python package developed for the creation, simulation and visualization of multibody systems.

 A multibody system is hereby defined as *a finite number of material bodies connected in an arbitrary fashion by mechanical joints that limit the relative motion between pairs of bodies*.
 Practitioners of multibody dynamics study the generation and solution of the equations governing the motion of such systems [1].